stnert/AiCEF/README.md

 **Our Main Objective:**
 Build an AI powered tool that can generate relevant and up-to-date Cyber Exercise Content in a few steps with little technical expertise from the user.

-## Realese Roadmap
+## Release Roadmap

 The updated project, AiCEF v.2.0 is planned to be publicly released by the end of 2023, pending heavy code review and functionality updates.
+Submodules with reduced functinality will start being release by early June 2023.
 Thank you for your patience.

 ## Installation